-Regional Engagement Coordinators work to bring the Escalation Workshop and Team One Love to specific regions where the Foundation seeks to work with a diverse set of partners including high schools and colleges as well as other youth-focused organizations, community groups, parents, and sports groups.
+Regional Engagement Coordinators work to bring the One Love Workshops and Team One Love to specific regions where the Foundation seeks to work with a diverse set of partners including high schools and colleges as well as other youth-focused organizations, community groups, parents, and sports groups.

-Whether it’s students on college campuses and/or entire communities, he or she will build relationships from the ground up, raising awareness about One Love’s educational tools and campaigns.
-Coordinators engage students, staff, campus communities, and/or the broader community deeply in our work, ultimately guiding the most motivated individuals to become leaders of this movement.
+Whether it’s students on college campuses and/or entire communities, Coordinators build relationships from the ground up, raising awareness about One Love’s educational tools and campaigns.
+They engage students, staff, campus communities, and/or the broader community deeply in our work, ultimately guiding the most motivated individuals to become leaders of this movement.

-He or she must also be comfortable as a facilitator and trainer, guiding others in how to lead a meaningful discussion, using our film workshop, Escalation, as a tool.
-Given the critical importance of this role, it’s essential that the Community Engagement Coordinator believe 100% in the importance of our mission and in the power of communities, and young people in particular, to achieve ambitious goals.
+They must also be comfortable as a facilitator and trainer, guiding others in how to lead a meaningful discussion, using our film workshop, Escalation, as a tool.
+Given the critical importance of this role, it’s essential that the Regional Engagement Coordinator believe 100% in the importance of our mission and in the power of communities, and young people in particular, to achieve ambitious goals.

 This position will report to One Love’s Maryland Regional Executive Director.